Taichung City Bus: Fares

-The fares are calculated by mileage per ride.
+The fares are calculated by mileage per ride for cash.
 The basic fare is NT$20 for 10 km, and the extended fare is NT$2.431*(1+5% tax included) per km and round to the nearest integer.
 Paid by cash is from NT$20 while paid by card is from NT$15.
+Pay by card will have promotion on maximum fare to only NT$60 regardless on distance.

-There is also option to buy 30 days Central Taiwan ticket pass to ride unlimited amount of Taichung Metro, bus, train and bike (within 30 minutes for free).
-The ticket pass include Taichung only and for 4 City/County of Taichung City, Changhua County, Nantou County and Miaoli County.
+There are also Taichung TPASS or Central Taiwan TPASS (within Taichung City, Changhua County, Nantou County, and Miaoli County) which allow unlimited ride for all public transport within 30 days.

 From 1 June 2011 to 30 June 2015, taking buses whose route numbers are under 300 with any of four sorts of electronic tickets (including EasyCard (悠遊卡)and I Pass (一卡通), could benefit from a free ride below 8 kilometers.
 From July 1, 2015, the same benefit extended from 8 km to 10 km, and the range of route numbers are no longer under 300.

 On Jan.
-1, 2021, the Double Ten Bus (雙十公車) discounts become limited to Taichung resident, spouse of non Taiwanese citizen such as other countries, Mainland China, Hong Kong and Macau whom marriage with a Taichung resident and student from worldwide whom study in any school in Taichung.
+1, 2021, the double-ten city bus commuting offer “a free ride for less than 10 km + NT$10 at most for a ride above 10 km”.
+This special offer is provided to those who are registered citizens of Taichung City and their foreign spouses and students studying at schools below the university level in Taichung, regardless of their citizenship.

-Promotion for students who study in Taichung will become unavailable when they were graduated.
+Benefit for students whom study below university grade in Taichung will become unavailable when they reach the expected date of leaving school.

-Currently only route operate by Lishan Bus and Yellow Taxi are free.
+Eligible residents and students will need apply for Citizen Exclusive Ride Code.

+Currently there are some routes are pre booking which is free of charge such as Yellow taxi routes.